 Where The Past Greets The Future

-History of St Paul’s AC
+a brief History of St Paul’s Anglican Church

 St. Paul’s was established in 1862, and 2012 marked the 150th Anniversary of the church.
 It was a year filled with reflection, celebration, and anticipation!
 We are truly blessed to have been serving for so long, and look with excitement towards the future.